William Phelps Ornithological Collection: Importance

 The Phelps Foundation has been recognized worldwide for its scientific research.
 Since 1937, this foundation has dedicated to the study of the distribution of birds in Venezuela as well as to the dissemination of ornithology in Venezuela.
 Since 1949, it has expanded globally in its mission to discover, interpret and disseminate information about ornithology through a program of scientific research, education and dissemination in the natural sciences.
 The Foundation has had an important global trajectory for which it is recognized and is a regional compulsory study resource on tropical birds for experts who want to know more about this area.
 This museum has historically been connected to the American Museum of Natural History, thanks to the work of Billy Phelps.
 The ornithological collection has also been expanded thanks to the research carried out with Armando Dugand from Bogotá, Colombia.
 Most of the funds to carry out these investigations were collected by the Phelps Foundation.

 Research

 In March and April 1977, the Phelps Ornithological Collection, with the collaboration of the Venezuelan-Brazilian Border Commission, Demarcador de Limites, carried out a collection of birds at Cerro Urutaní (62 ° 05'W, 3 ° 40'N), which is a low altitude tepui on the Venezuelan-Brazilian border in the Sierra Pacaraima.
 A total of 511 specimens of birds were collected between 1150 and 1280 meters high s.n.m., representing 78 different species.
-Gilberto Pérez Chinchilla, Manuel Castro and Dickerman prepared the copies of the collection.
+Gilberto Pérez Chinchilla, Manuel Castro and Robert Dickerman prepared the copies of the collection.
 A full report on these birds was published in the international press and was published in the Bulletin of the American Museum of Natural History, New York.
 It was necessary to work in conjunction with the Boundary Directorate of Venezuela.